-Who Will Score First Goal At Everton's New Stadium: Grealish Among Favourites
+Who Will Score First Goal At Everton's New Stadium: Barry Among Favourites

 Everton said goodbye to Goodison Park with a 2-0 win over relegated Southampton in May, with Iliman Ndiaye going down in the club's history by scoring the final two goals at the old ground.

-But who will score the first goal at the new ground?
+So, who will write their name in the new stadium's history?
 We take a look at the best odds offered on betting apps.

 Today is the four-year anniversary of the day we broke ground on the site that would become Hill Dickinson Stadium. ⏪